chrgavalas/data-projects/docs/Unaccompanied-Minors/index.md

 ![](Overtime-Minors.png)

 The peak of refugee flows in Europe in the summer of 2015 came as a direct result of the continuation of the **conflict in Syria** but also of the ongoing violence in Afghanistan and Iraq and abuses in Eritrea.
-The majority (38%) came from **Afghanistan**, followed by Syrians (19%) and Iraqis (7%).
+One year later, the majority (38%) came from **Afghanistan**, followed by Syrians (19%) and Iraqis (7%).

 ![](countries-origin.png)